kasikotnani23/Terraform_codes_ec2_instance/README.md

-Here the folder structure is terraform-codes-ec2-instance have one file and one floder here the file that anyone can write to use the files in modules folder because they don't need to write the whole code of creating and ec2 instance because it contains everything which and ec2 instance needed like ami,subnet,keyname all details.
+The folder structure of terraform-codes-ec2-instance includes a main file and a module folder.
+The main file allows users to leverage the files in the modules folder without writing the entire code for creating an EC2 instance, as it already contains all the necessary details such as AMI, subnet, key name, and security group.